git-pull/tao-of-tmux/manuscript/00-foreward.md

 A word to absolute beginners: do not feel you need to grasp the concepts of command line and terminal multiplexing in a single sitting.
 You have the choice of picking out concepts of tmux that you like according to your needs or curiosities.
-If you do not have it installed, please view the [Installation section](#appendix-installation) in the Appendix of the book.
+If you haven't installed tmux yet, please view the [Installation section](#appendix-installation) in the Appendix of the book.

 ## Styles